-This page explains how to gain automatic permission to reprint excerpts from The Book of Blessings for liturgical use.
+This page explains how to gain automatic permission to reprint excerpts from The Book of Blessings and The Days Between for liturgical use.

-I get many requests from rabbis, educators, congregants, and others for permission to reproduce selections of The Book of Blessings for liturgical purposes.
-Of course, I am delighted that the work is reaching you, and I have no objections to your use of it in whatever ways you find meaningful.
-If you are producing a photocopied booklet in an edition of fewer than 100 copies, please see the guidelines for automatic permission spelled out on this page.
-If you are producing a bound prayer book, or a handout of 100 copies or more, please see the guidelines under Editors.
+I get many requests from rabbis, educators, congregants, and others for permission to reproduce selections of The Book of Blessings and The Days Between for liturgical purposes.
+Of course, I'm delighted that the work is reaching you, and I have no objections to your use of it in whatever ways you find meaningful.
+If you are producing a photocopied booklet in an edition of fewer than 100 copies, please see the guidelines for automatic permission spelled out below.
+If you are producing a bound prayer book, or a handout of 100 copies or more, read the guidelines below and see further instructions under Editors.
 First, though, I ask you to consider the following thoughts.

 Though most people do not realize it, there is an unfortunate hidden cost behind making multiple photocopies of writers' work: the artists, who may have spent years composing the work (be it blessings, poetry, songs, etc.), are not supported in their livelihood.
 Jewish artists need your financial support; otherwise, we cannot afford to pursue our work for you to enjoy.
 The ideal way to support artists is to buy the original work.

 There are also aesthetic reasons to use the book rather than photocopied pages.
-The Book of Blessings was created to be an organic whole, not just an anthology of individual prayers, and it was conceived, designed, and painstakingly typeset for that purpose.
-My hope was to create a work of art that would bear repeated use over time, a whole that would be greater than the sum of its parts.
-When The Book of Blessings is "cut-and-pasted" into booklets and handouts, the aesthetic and theological integrity of the work is compromised or lost.
+The Book of Blessings and The Days Between were created to be organic wholes, not just collections of individual prayers, and they were conceived, designed, and painstakingly typeset for that purpose.
+My hope was to create works of art that would bear repeated use over time, wholes that would be greater than the sum of their parts.
+When The Book of Blessings or The Days Between are"cut-and-pasted" into booklets and handouts, the aesthetic and theological integrity of the work is compromised or lost.
 As Nina Gelman-Gans put it, "In the same way that it is better to study a Torah passage directly from a printed Torah, it is best to read these blessings within their context."

 If buying a quantity of books isn't feasible for your community at this time, I don't ask that you refrain from using excerpts, but I do ask that you follow the guidelines below: